 (1) An application for a licence must be made to the Prudential Authority.

-The Prudential Authority must, in the case of a branch of a foreign reinsurer, only grant or refuse an application after consultation with the regulatory authority that regulates the foreign reinsurer.
+The Prudential Authority must, in the case of a branch of a foreign reinsurer or a subsidiary of a foreign insurer, only grant or refuse an application after consultation with the regulatory authority that regulates the foreign reinsurer.

 (a) The Prudential Authority must grant or refuse an application within 120 days of the date on which the application was submitted to the Prudential Authority, or such longer period agreed between the Prudential Authority and the applicant.